 Product + Technology

-Throughout the years, we have developed our own biocement® that we use for our products.
-It performs like traditional cement and concrete but produces less CO₂.
-You can check out more of the process here.
+No. Throughout the years, we have developed our own Biocement® that we use for our products and services.
+It performs like traditional cement and concrete but is made with biology!

-Our bioLITH® tiles are suitable for interior, exterior, vertical or horizontal (such as tile floor) applications.
-We offer finishes, such as polished, honed or smoothed and have two colors available.
+Our Biolith® tiles are suitable for interior, exterior, vertical or horizontal (such as tile floor) applications.
+We offer finishes, such as polished and honed and have two colors available.

-It takes approximately 72 hours for our bioLITH® Tiles to reach full cure strength, and we are continuously improving.
+It takes less than 72 hours for our Biolith® tiles to reach full cure strength, and we are continuously improving.
 As a note—traditional concrete can take up to 28 days to cure!

 The primary component of traditional concrete is Portland cement.
 Portland cement is manufactured from crushed limestone (calcium carbonate).
-There are two main stages in the manufacturing of Portland cement.
-The first stage, calcination, requires heating limestone to temperatures greater than 800 degrees C, resulting in calcium oxide and carbon dioxide gas.
-The second stage, clinker formation, combines calcium oxide with silicates at furnace temperatures greater than 1,300 degrees C. The manufacture of 1 kg.
-Portland cement releases approximately 1 kg. of carbon dioxide into the environment; half of this comes from the calcination of the limestone, the other half from the combustion of fossil fuels necessary to achieve the required kiln temperatures.
+There are two main stages in the manufacturing of portland cement.
+The first stage, calcination, requires heating limestone to temperatures greater than 800 degrees Celsius (~1,500 F), resulting in calcium oxide and carbon dioxide gas.
+The second stage, clinker formation, combines calcium oxide with silicates at furnace temperatures greater than 1,300 degrees Celsius (~2,400 F).
+The manufacture of 1 kg of portland cement releases approximately 1 kg of carbon dioxide into the environment.
+Half of this comes from the calcination of the limestone, the other half from the combustion of fossil fuels necessary to achieve the required kiln temperatures.
 Additional atmospheric byproducts of portland cement production include dioxin, NOx, SO₂, and particulates.

 Yes!
 We are hiring for multiple disciplines.
 Check out our careers page for a full list of available positions and details on how to apply.

 We’re not able to respond immediately to every request we receive, but we promise to review and respond to your request as quickly as possible.
-For the quickest response, please direct message us via Instagram.
-You can also reach us at press[@]biomason.com or on our contact page.
+For the quickest response please submit your request through our contact page.
 Please describe the nature of your request, the specific information you’re looking for and let us know of your deadline.
 Naturally, the more advanced notice you can give us, the better able we are to work with you on your deadline.